jamescherti/kirigami.el/README.md

 ### Outline specific enhancements

-Kirigami includes optional improvements for outline-based modes, activated when the `kirigami-outline-enhancements` variable is non-nil.
+Kirigami includes the kirigami-outline extension which improves outline-based modes.

 When enabled, the package augments behavior related to heading visibility, folded entries, and subtree navigation.
 These enhancements correct inconsistencies in built-in outline operations and address long-standing bugs in fold visibility and cursor-driven unfolding.
 When outline enhancements are enabled, the package provides corrective behavior for several outline operations: